splunk/public-o11y-docs/gdi/opentelemetry/components.rst

    * - :ref:`batch-processor` (``batch``)
      - Accepts spans, metrics, or logs and places them into batches.
 Batching helps better compress the data and reduce the number of outgoing connections required to transmit the data.
 This processor supports both size-based and time-based batching.
      - Metrics, logs, traces
+   * - :ref:`filter-processor` (``filter``)
+     - Can be configured to include or exclude metrics based on metric name in the case of the ``strict`` or ``regexp`` match types, or based on other metric attributes in the case of the ``expr`` match type.
+     - Metrics
    * - ``groupbyattrs``
      - Reassociates spans, log records, and metric data points to a resource that matches with the specified attributes.
 As a result, all spans, log records, or metric data points with the same values for the specified attributes are grouped under the same resource.
      - Metrics, logs, traces
-   * - :ref:`filter-processor` (``filter``)
-     - Can be configured to include or exclude metrics based on metric name in the case of the ``strict`` or ``regexp`` match types, or based on other metric attributes in the case of the ``expr`` match type.
-     - Metrics
-   * - ``k8s_tagger``
+   * - ``k8sattributes``
      - Allows automatic tagging of spans, metrics, and logs with Kubernetes metadata.
+Formerly known as ``k8s_tagger``.
      - Metrics, logs, traces
    * - ``memory_limiter``
      - Prevents out of memory situations on the Splunk Distribution of OpenTelemetry Collector.